 The Initial Rejection of God’s Man and God’s Message

 “Then Naaman went with his horses and chariot, and he stood at the door of Elisha’s house.
 And Elisha sent a messenger to him, saying, “Go and wash in the Jordan seven times, and your flesh shall be restored to you, and you shall be clean.”
 But Naaman became furious, and went away and said, “Indeed, I said to myself, ‘He will surely come out to me, and stand and call on the name of the Lord his God, and wave his hand over the place, and heal the leprosy.’
 Are not the Abanah and the Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Could I not wash in them and be clean?”
 So he turned and went away in a rage” (2 Kings 5:9-12).

-Naaman left in a huff after Elisha shared the means of healing.
-You see, Naaman pridefully had his own idea of ‘how’ he should be healed.
-God’s means of healing in this narrative is only one way!
+Naaman left in a huff after Elisha shared the simple means of healing.
+You see, Naaman pridefully had his own idea of how he should be healed.
+God’s means of healing in this narrative is the only way!

-Spiritually, there are only two ways of healing or roads to heaven, nirvana, paradise – man’s or God’s.
-Man’s means of forgiveness is ‘do’ and is insufficient – God’s means of forgiveness in Christ is ‘believe’ – and is sufficient.
-(See also John 3:16, John 14:6, John 20:31, Acts 4:12) In fact you will find the word ‘believe’ 98 times in the gospel of John.
+Spiritually, there are only two ways of healing or roads to heaven, nirvana, paradise.
+Man’s means of forgiveness is “do” and is insufficient, while God’s means of forgiveness in Christ is “believe” and is sufficient.
+(See also John 3:16, John 14:6, John 20:31, Acts 4:12) In fact you will find the word believe 98 times in the gospel of John.

 If you’re sharing of the gospel is rejected initially or has been rejected continually by those with whom you’ve shared, do not be discouraged.
 Research shows it typically takes several exposures to a clear gospel witness before someone puts their trust in Christ.
 In the meantime, continually entrust that person or those people to the Lord.